-The Clean Air Act Amendments of 1990 stipulated a 2-phase rulemaking process that the EPA must use to protect the public health from exposure to hazardous air pollutants (HAPs).
-Consistent with this 2-phase process, the EPA adopted the maximum achievable control technology (MACT) standard (phase 1) applicable chromium electroplating and chromium anodizing facilities on January 25, 1995 as Subpart N in 40 CFR Part 63 and later amended those requirements (phase 2) by promulgating the more health-protective residual risk requirements on September 19, 2012.
+The Clean Air Act Amendments of 1990 stipulated a 2-phase rulemaking process that the EPA must use to protect the public health from exposure to hazardous air pollutants ("HAPs").
+Consistent with this 2-phase process, the EPA adopted the Maximum Achievable Control Technology ("MACT") standard applicable to chromium electroplating and anodizing operations on January 25, 1995 as Subpart N in 40 CFR Part 63, and later amended the MACT standard requirements and by promulgating the residual risk requirements on September 19, 2012.